WordPress/gutenberg/docs/contributors/code/coding-guidelines.md

 We use
 [`phpcs` (PHP_CodeSniffer)](https://github.com/squizlabs/PHP_CodeSniffer) with the [WordPress Coding Standards ruleset](https://github.com/WordPress-Coding-Standards/WordPress-Coding-Standards) to run a lot of automated checks against all PHP code in this project.
 This ensures that we are consistent with WordPress PHP coding standards.

 The easiest way to use PHPCS is [local environment](/docs/contributors/code/getting-started-with-code-contribution.md#local-environment).
-Once that's installed, you can check your PHP by running `npm run lint-php`.
+Once that's installed, you can check your PHP by running `pnpm lint-php`.

 If you prefer to install PHPCS locally, you should use `composer`.
 [Install `composer`](https://getcomposer.org/download/) on your computer, then run `composer install`.
 This will install `phpcs` and `WordPress-Coding-Standards` which you can then run via `composer lint`.